Start9Labs/documentation/site/source/developer-docs/getting-started/index.rst

 Getting Started
 ===============

-  Select an option below to get started with packing a service for EmbassyOS.
+  Select an option below to get started with packing a service for embassyOS.

 .. raw:: html